 - Poor: 579 and below

-Generally, however, a score of 700 or above in the FICO® model is considered to be a good credit score in most lenders' eyes.
+Most lenders consider a FICO® Score of 700 or above to be a good credit score.

 To improve your credit, you'll need to demonstrate that you can manage your credit responsibly.
 You can do this by making every payment on time, keeping card balances low and taking other steps to improve your credit health.